sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 - **evidence = R, S:** There are two paths between T and D. upper path is an inactive “common cause” and the lower path is an active “common effect”.
 So, L and T aren't guaranteed to be independent.

 ### Structure Implications
-- As you can see, with the help of this algorithm, we can examine the conditional independence of two random variables.
-So, if we test the algorithm on all modes, we get a list of conditional independence. but sometimes this list isn’t complete. because when we check conditional dependencies, some cases aren’t certain, and using this method alone, their independence cannot be recognized.
+ As you can see, with the help of this algorithm, we can examine the conditional independence of two random variables.
+So, if we test the algorithm on all modes, we get a list of conditional independence. but sometimes this list isn’t complete. because when we check conditional dependencies, some cases aren’t certain, and using this method alone, their independence cannot be recognized.<br/>
--but in some cases, “d-separation” algorithm can find all dependencies.
+but in some cases, “d-separation” algorithm can find all dependencies.
 For example, in the figure below;

 ![stIm](assets/sim.jpg)
 ### Topology Limits Distributions
 In a given graph topology, only certain joint distributions can be encoded.
 The graph structure guarantees certain (conditional) independence (There might be more independence).
-Adding arcs, increase the dependence of variables.
+Adding arcs, increase the dependence of variables.<br/>
 For example, in the figure below, different kind of dependence for triples is mentioned.
 ![TLD](assets/tld.jpg)